smolinde/iot-dashboard/pages/gdpr-considerations.md

 The GDPR risk level for this project is considered <b>low</b>, as it does not process or store any personal data directly.

 ## 4 Legal Disclaimer
 This project is a non-commercial, open-source project provided without warranty.
-The repository maintainer is not responsible for the data processing practices of third-party API's.
+The repository maintainer is not responsible for the data processing practices of third-party APIs.
 Users are advised to review the linked GDPR declarations for detailed information on how these services handle personal data.

 <p align="center"><a href="#gdpr-considerations">Unscroll this page</a></p>